rathod132/photographer-portfolio/README.md

 # Website For Photographer
- This website i created for photographer .which is used to demostarte theri work and show your portoflio
+I created this website for photographers.
+It is used to demostarte their work and show their portoflio

 # HERE’S HOW WE VALIDATE CONTRIBUTOR PULL/MERGE REQUESTS (“PR/MRS”) FOR HACKTOBERFEST